richardalligier/identifyingortholoxo/README.md

 32  orthodromy  1647883585  1647883667  1.500197e+00  6.004350e+00  7.155667e+00  False
 33  orthodromy  1647884440  1647884459  4.385401e-08  4.385401e-08  5.234188e-08  False
 ```
-`detected` is a dataframe containing statistics on the, where:
+`detected` is a dataframe containing statistics on the detected curves, where:
 - `iswhat` which type of curve was identified
 - `start` unix timestamp of the start of the curve
 - `stop` unix timestamp of the end of the curve